0xVolt/noisy-pixels/README.md

 ### 1.3.
 Perlin Noise

 Perlin Noise, named after Ken Perlin, is one such pseudo-random function that produces values that follow a gradient.
-It was developed in 1983 to create natural-looking textures and animations and gained fame when used in TRON (1982) for generating organic, flowing visuals.
+It was developed in 1983 to create natural-looking textures and animations and gained fame when used in TRON (1982) for procedurally generating organic, flowing textures for objects.
+Before then, animators did it all by hand!
+Perlin was awarded an Oscar for Technical Achievement in 1997, for creating the algorithm that produced never-before seen computer graphics.

 > My ability to fawn over anything *Cyberpunk* never ceases to amaze me so if you were wondering what the inspiration for this project was, there you have it.